 First reaction?
-Screens everywhere of course, but this time most showed polls result, voting maps, scrolling “News Alerts”, together with PR mugshots of Clinton and Trump!
+Screens everywhere of course, but at this time most showed polls result and voting maps.
+Scrolling “News Alerts” flipped between PR mugshots of Clinton and Trump!
 One showed a bar chart with the magical figure ‘270’, the target for the potential winner.
 That target seemed a long way off at 8pm.

-Dressed up street performers seemed thin on the ground and instead many an odd character took the opportunity to entertain the crowd!
-There was the tall black guy with bobbed hair camping it up singing Whitney Houston songs and the jet black haired religious white guy dressed in red wandering around with a book with a mirrored cross on the front.
+Dressed up street performers seemed thin on the ground and instead many an odd character took the opportunity to entertain the crowd on election night!
+There was the tall black guy with bobbed hair camping it up singing Whitney Houston songs.
+Nearby was a jet black haired religious white guy dressed in red.
+He wandered around with a book with a mirrored cross on the front.

 There was ‘The Obamanator’ – a guy dressed up like Obama, the young Hillary supporter who was attracting a lot of press attention, the 2 Brazilian guys in USA hats who were being “papped” constantly, the older Hispanic lady who whelped when the ‘254’ Trump result came in, but who was then instantly swarmed over by the press photographers.
 Not knowing whether to stop crying or continue for the cameras she went with somewhere roughly in-between the two.

 The crowd’s conversations were intelligent, the concerns in the crowd genuine, with many people hoping their friends/families “back home” in their home states would do the “right thing”.
-The realisation in the crowd of an imminent Trump victory felt more likely as the night went off but still with a feeling of “surely not”.
+The realisation in the crowd of an imminent Trump victory felt more likely as the night went off.
+However there was still a feeling of “surely not”.
 Towards 1am (6am equivalent UK Time) I started to flag with the Trump score stuck on ‘254’.
-I wanted to be there for the collective gasp when the final ‘270’ vote came in but I’ll have to assume it went ahead without me all the same.
+I wanted to be there for the collective gasp when the final ‘270’ election night vote came in.

 So what was it like to be there on US election night?